tarling/blockly-wedo/readme.md

 Build
 -
 This project uses gulp for various build tasks.
-After the usual install of node, npm and grunt, run `npm install` to install dependencies.
+After the usual install of node, npm and gulp, run `npm install` to install dependencies.

 The CSS is generated from SASS files in /src/sass.
 After making changes to the SASS files, run `gulp sass` to export the CSS into the /app/css folder.
 Or run `gulp sass:watch` to run a watch process that will monitor changes to the SASS and automatically export the CSS.